 Domestic markets performed strongly as positive sentiment attributed to the new government continued into Q3, supported by a 25bps rate cut from the SARB in September.
-The JSE Capped SWIX returned 10% for the quarter, taking the ytd return to 16%.
+The JSE Capped SWIX returned 10% for the quarter, taking the year-to-date return to 16%.
 The bond market rallied strongly as yields declined, taking the ALBI return to 11% for the quarter and 17% for the ytd.
 This optimism is also reflected in the currency as the rand closed the quarter at 17.27 to the USD, a strengthening of 6% since the beginning of the year - almost all of which happened in Q3.

-The Fund's returns have been supported by the strong markets, delivering 4.8% for the quarter and 15.8% over the last 12 months, substantially ahead of the CPI +3% target.
-Similarly, the Fund has outperformed its target over all meaningful long-term periods.
+The Fund's returns have been supported by the strong markets, delivering 5.8% for the quarter and 18.3% over the last 12 months, substantially ahead of the CPI +4% target.
+Similarly, the Fund has outperformed its target over all meaningful long-term periods, with the exception of 10 years where it is behind target but still comfortably ahead of inflation.
 Since inception, Fund performance remains ahead of target.